 Natural and organic cosmetics started as a trend back in the 1970s.
 Up to the beginning of the 20th century, this was still a niche market only few consumers worldwide had access to.
-However, growing interest on wellbeing and more natural ingredients have boosted an unprecedented growth of this segment in the last ten years.
-Supported by the popularity of e-commerce and specialised eco and bio shops, natural and organic cosmetics have consolidated their presence in the cosmetics market.
-However, can all cosmetics that claim to be “natural” or “organic” really live up to consumers expectations?
-How can consumers verify such claims?
-Consumer organisations and public authorities in Europe have recently stepped in to provide guidance to consumers.
+However, growing interest on wellbeing and more natural ingredients have boosted an unprecedented growth of this segment in the cosmetic market in the last ten years.
+Supported by the popularity of e-commerce and specialized eco and bio shops, natural and organic cosmetics have consolidated their presence in the cosmetics market.
+Nevertheless, are all cosmetics that claim to be “natural” or “organic” really up to consumers expectations?
+And how can consumers verify that they are?
+Consumers organizations in Europe step up to provide guidance to consumers.

 Verbraucherzentrale Hamburg (Germany)

 The Verbraucherzentrale Hamburg (the consumer association in Hamburg) is part of the Verbraucherzentrale Bundesverband (VZBV), a non-governmental organization that is an umbrella for 41 consumer associations in Germany.

 In the last months, the Verbraucherzentrale Hamburg has published a series of articles to give consumers tips to avoid “fake natural cosmetics” and misleading claims.
 In their article “Naturkosmetik unter falscher Flagge” (July 2019), they describe the tricks used by some cosmetic brands to depict their products as natural or organic without offering consumers guarantees to verify that these characteristics are true.
 Some of the red flags that the Verbraucherzentrale Hamburg hints at are: